 Website vs Online Store: What's the Key Differences?

 Learn the key differences between a website and an online store in this detailed guide.
-Discover which platform suits your business best, and get tips on building an engaging online presence.
-Perfect for beginners looking to understand the website vs online store debate.
+Get tips on building an engaging online presence.
+Perfect for beginners.

 When you're thinking about launching your online business, one big question can trip you up: website vs. online store—what's the difference?
 You’re not alone if you’ve ever scratched your head over this.
 I promise you that you're not the only one confused about what your business needs.
 Is a regular website enough to get your products out there, or do you need a full-on online store?
 What’s the real distinction between the two?